What Is Sablier?

 Where can I find more information?

-For more details on the Sablier Protocols, their features, and potential use cases, explore this documentation site and visit the official Sablier website as well.
+For more details on the Sablier Protocol, its features, and potential use cases, explore this documentation site and visit the official Sablier website as well.

 If you have any questions along the way, please join the #dev channel in our Discord server.
 Our team and members of the community are looking forward to help you.